vpsh98/spring-boot-app-ems/README.md

 # spring-boot-app-ems
-A spring boot server with CRUD features, show as a employee management system.
+A spring boot server with CRUD features, shown as a employee management system.

 -This server uses mysql database underneath.
 -It has an interceptor to track and manage all incoming requests.
 Tokens extraction can be done in this, with exclusion of login requests.